khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 Hash indexes are built on demand for the pages of the index that are accessed often.
 If `InnoDB` notices that queries could benefit from building a hash index, it does so automatically.

 If a table fits almost entirely in main memory, a hash index speeds up queries by enabling _direct_ lookup of any element, turning the index value into a sort of pointer.

+######  Log Buffer

+The log buffer is the memory area that holds data to be written to the log files on disk.
+Log buffer size is defined by the `innodb_log_buffer_size`  variable.
+The default size is 16MB.
+The contents of the log buffer are periodically flushed to disk.
+A large log buffer enables large transactions to run without the need to write redo log data to disk before the transactions commit.
+Thus, if you have transactions that update, insert, or delete many rows, increasing the size of the log buffer saves disk I/O.